mbenfriha/ying-yang-react/README.md

 - 2x indent space.
 - Don't use of : arguments, class, delete, events, getter, setter, let, var loops, statement.
-- 0 mutations.
+- Avoid mutations (except for component props declaration).
 - No var/let, only const.
-- Never use this.
+- Don't use this.
 - Don't use null or undefined.
 - Don't use ES6 Proxy.
 - Don't use rest parameters.